sitony/kinovea/readme.md

 Background information:

+ "OpenPose" is Real-time multi-person keypoint detection library for body, face, hands, and foot estimation.

+ OpenPose is open source for research purposes.

+ https://github.com/CMU-Perceptual-Computing-Lab/openpose

- "OpenPose" is Real-time multi-person keypoint detection library for body, face, hands, and foot estimation OpenPose is open source for research purposes. https://github.com/CMU-Perceptual-Computing-Lab/openpose Keypoint JSON file, pose model with 25 joints, can be output in frame-by-frame.
+ Keypoint JSON file, pose model with 25 joints, can be output in frame-by-frame.

 Although there is a problem of accuracy, it is still useful if you can read the OpenPose output files with Kinovea.

 I made a prototype script to convert from OpenPose JSON files to Kinovea XML file, so I will share it.

 # Usage: